 Your Choices for Prenatal Care and Delivery

-Maternal-fetal medicine (MFM) specialists, or perinatologists, specialize in complicated and high-risk pregnancies.
+Maternal-fetal medicine (MFM) specialists are also called perinatologists.
+These doctors have special training in handling complicated and high-risk pregnancies.

-Doulas are non-medical, trained professionals who support and help you during labor or before and after childbirth.
+Doulas are non-medical, trained professionals.
+They support and help you before labor, with labor, and after childbirth.

 How to Choose the Best Provider for Your Needs

-Finding the best providers for you depends on your health, your baby's health, and your preferences for care and delivery.
-As you meet with potential providers, discuss:
+The term “health care provider” includes people, like doctors, midwives, and nurse practitioners (NPs), as well as the places where they work, like hospitals or birthing centers.
+Finding the best providers depends on your health, your baby's health, and your plans for care and birth.
+As you meet with potential experts, talk about:

-- Whether you already have a family doctor or OB/GYN you are comfortable with
+- Whether you already have a family doctor or OB/GYN you want to keep working with

-- Where you want to deliver your baby and whether your provider has admitting privileges there
+- Where you want to deliver your baby -- such as a hospital or birthing center -- and whether your provider is allowed to work with you there

 - Whether the provider is covered by your insurance